- Current students

 After completing the Bachelor of Arts (Economics honours) degree from the University of Colombo in 1986, Wajira was employed as a lecturer in the same University.
 In 1997, he moved to New Zealand.
 He started his teaching career in New Zealand at WITT in 1997.
 In 2001, he moved to Auckland and joined Unitec Institute of Technology; first as a part time lecturer 2001- mid 2003 (during this period he also worked at AUT) and subsequently Unitec has employed him as a Senior Academic Staff Member.

-Wajira coordinators and lecturers in Research Methods (on the Master of Business and Master of International Communication degree programmes), Financial Risk Management, International Finance and Principles of Managerial Finance (on the Bachelor of Business degree programme).
-He has also taught many other papers (Business Statistics, Business Finance, Economic Principles, Accounting Principles, Quantitative Business Methods and International Trade and Finance).
+Wajira coordinators and lecturers in Research Methods (on the Master of Business and Master of International Communication degree programmes), Financial Risk Management, International Finance and Research Practice (on the Bachelor of Business degree programme).
+He has also taught many other papers (Business Statistics, Principles of Finance, Business Finance, Economic Principles, Accounting Principles, Quantitative Business Methods and International Trade and Finance).

 Dassanayake, W., & Jayawardena, C. (2017).
 Determinants of Stock Market Index Movements;